 The Reuters piece notes: “Baathists began collaborating with al Qaeda … soon after Saddam Hussein was ousted in 2003.”
 But this isn’t right.
 The first major official break with the hard-secularism that the Ba’ath regime displayed after it brutalized its way to power in 1968 came in 1986, when Saddam began instrumentalizing Islamists in Iraq’s foreign policy.
 This would include the Muslim Brotherhood, the Taliban, and eventually al-Qaeda, with which the Saddam regime had a long record of contact dating back to at least 1992.

 But put aside the fact that when Osama bin Laden was considering leaving Afghanistan due to tensions with the Taliban in late 1998 and early 1999, it was to Baghdad he was considering moving.
-Put aside that Saddam’s intelligence agencies funded the 2002 bombing by al-Qaeda’s Abu Sayyaf Group that killed Sgt.
+Put aside that Saddam’s intelligence agencies colluded in the 2002 bombing by al-Qaeda’s Abu Sayyaf Group that killed Sgt.
 Mark Wayne Jackson, the only American soldier killed by terrorism in the Philippines.
 Even leave alone the ever-thorny matter of Ansar al-Islam, through which Saddam and al-Qaeda collaborated in waging war on the Kurdish autonomous government in northern Iraq.

 Zarqawi was the allowed free movement across central Iraq and indeed Iraq’s borders in this period, recruiting individuals such as Aleppo-based Taha Subhi Falaha, better known as Abu Muhammad al-Adnani, IS’s powerful official spokesman, and setting up the “ratlines” through Syria that would bring the foreign fighters to IS’s predecessor.
 The Assad regime was complicit in Zarqawi’s actions at this time, too, not only in forming the networks that brought the foreign volunteers to IS but the assassination (p.
 106) of USAID worker Laurence Foley in Amman by Shaker al-Absi, a known asset of Syrian intelligence.
 In November 2002, Zarqawi returned to Iraq and took residence in Ansar al-Islam-controlled territory.
 Zarqawi and his band of Ansar fighters fled to Iran during the invasion.